Tyler-Cash/homelab-docs/docs/source/user.rst

 Go to this page and fill in your information, then confirm your email.

-Once you have an account you should have access to the below services
+Once you have an account you should have access to the below services.

+Use your email and password to log in.

 .. _public_services: